tparonish/tparonish/README.md

 Here are some ideas to get you started:

+- 🌱 I’m currently learning everything!
+(I'm new here)
 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...